django-cms/djangocms-template/README.md

 - `yarn start`

 #### Frontend Guidelines
-- when you need to add a script for a new page add a new `entry` to `webpack.config.json
+- when you need to add a script for a new page add a new `entry` in `webpack.config.js`
 - for global scripts and styles use the `global` entry
+- if you need to add a global variable to JS, add it to `backend/templates/default.html#DJANGO` const and extend `frontend/global/ts/django.ts#DJANGO`
 - if something doesn't work ask Victor, he wrote webpack.config.js

 #### Frontend Integration with DevTools